 At Frettenham, Hainford and St Faiths Primary Schools, we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive and creative culture in our schools and we aim to be responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
-For more information on our approach please see our teaching and learning policy.
+For more information on our approach please see our teaching and learning policy by clicking here.

 Our school improvement plan is about developing learning for all and will involve planned continued professional development (CPD) opportunities for staff.
-Our plan for 2015-16 can be found here.
+Our plan for 2020-21 can be found here.
+Our SEND school improvement plan focuses on whole school approaches to supporting those learners with SEND and improving our existing provision.
+Our plan for 2020-21 can be found here.

 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all learners, and staff continually assess, ensuring that learning is taking place.
 Our whole school system for monitoring progress includes termly pupil progress meetings, and staff engage in coaching and supervision.